Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: Dataset Construction

 \section{Dataset Construction}

-To minimize topic-induced variance by averaging across diverse conversation contents, we select samples from the SODA dataset~\cite{kim2023soda} to generate conversation openers.
-SODA is an English dialogue dataset covering a wide range of social interactions.
-Each dialogue in SODA includes a narrative context, speaker name, and a knowledge graph that defines the events and relationships within the dialogue.
+To minimize topic-induced variance by averaging across diverse conversation contents, we select samples from the Soda dataset~\cite{kim2023soda} to generate conversation openers.
+Soda is an English dialogue dataset covering a wide range of social interactions.
+Each dialogue in Soda includes a narrative context, speaker name, and a knowledge graph that defines the events and relationships within the dialogue.
+Soda is released under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
+Accordingly, our use of the dataset is compliant with the license requirements, including proper attribution to the original authors.

 To obtain the conversation openers, we prompt GPT-5 mini to generate a topic that encompasses the entire discussion, utilizing both the narrative and the first utterance of the dialogue.
 The prompt is shown in Figure~\ref{fig:prompt_dataset}.
 In this step, we ask the model to not only produce conversation openers but also perform filtering.
 If the model thinks that the dialogue is unsuitable for SLMs to discuss, it returns ``no,'' allowing us to filter it out.